-Label Description Instance The bridge instance.
-CIST is the default instance, which is always active.
-Port The port number which you want to configure.
-Priority (0-240) Decides the priority of ports to be blocked in the LAN.
-The valid value is between 0 and 240, and must be a multiple of 16 The path cost incurred by the port.
+Label Description Inotonoo The bridge instance.
+CIST is the default instance, which is always Instance active.
+Port The port you want to configure.
+Deionity (0.240) Decides the priority of ports to be blocked in the LAN.
+The valid Priority (0-240) value is between 0 and 240, and must be a multiple of 16 The path cost incurred by the port.
 The path cost is used when Path Cost establishing an active topology for the network.
 Lower path cost (1-200000000) ports are chosen as forwarding ports in favor of higher path cost ports.
-The range of valid values is 1 to 200000000.
+The range of valid values is 1 to 20000000.
 Apply Click to apply the configurations.